copious-world/copious-transitions-manager/README.md

 # copious-hosts-manager

-**NOTE: This version is temporarily downgraded and published only for convenience in testng.**
+**NOTE: This version is temporarily downgraded and published only for convenience in testing.**

  ***A simple web app for managing processes on configured machines***.